flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 * [Clojure development with Sublime Text 2 (youtube)](http://www.youtube.com/watch?v=wBl0rYXQdGg)
 * [Writing Clojure with Vim in 2013](http://mybuddymichael.com/writings/writing-clojure-with-vim-in-2013.html)

-I won't try to sell you on Emacs (*cough* it's only the best editor-slash-operating-system in existence *cough*).
-However, if you're interested in taking advantage of Emacs's incredible power but feel like you don't know where to start or like it's too confusing, then this guide should help.
+You can, of course, use any editor you want.
+Other editors get pretty close to Emacs's Clojure functionality.
+The primary reason I recommend Emacs, however, is that it offers tight integration with a Clojure REPL.
+This allows you to instantly try out your code as you write.
+That kind of tight feedback loop will be useful both when learning Clojure and, later, when writing real Clojure programs.
+If you don't follow the thorough Emacs instructions below, then it's still worthwhile to invest time in setting up your editor to work with a REPL.
+A secondary reason for using Emacs is that it's really great for working with any Lisp dialect; Emacs itself is written in a Lisp dialect called Emacs Lisp.

-By the end, your Emacs setup will look something like this:
+By the end of this chapter, your Emacs setup will look something like
+this:

 ![Final look](http://i.imgur.com/AebBtQb.png)